nmmmanapol7/GE-IT-Skills-Portfolio/README.md

 ![Infographic](./Docs/Infographics-on-Project-Documentation.png)
 > A creative infographics showing the impact of Philippine Pop Music in the AdDU SHS students.
 This covers each chapter of the study signficantly highlighting its purpose and findings.
 The style was inspired by the app Spotify which is relevant to the research topic.

+## This has been Nesza!
+This portfolio marks my growth and creativity that I will continue to nurture and flourish.
+May this inspire you to tap onto these same set of skills.
+Yes Indeed!

 ---

 ### The Davao Cooperative Financial Monitoring Prompt System